Shibuya Crossing, Tokyo, Japan

 From street level, crossing it.
 Simply do what everyone else does.
 The sensory experience of being in the middle of it is different from watching it.

 The crossing is busiest from late afternoon through the evening (roughly 5pm-10pm on weekdays, all day on weekends).
-For the full density experience, arrive on a Friday or Saturday evening.
+For the full density experience, Friday or Saturday evening.

 The Neighbourhood